viswa2/DevOps/aws-fundamentals/README.md

 ## Virtual private gateway ##

-To access private resources in a VPC, you can use a virtual private gateway.
-Here’s an example of how a virtual private gateway works.
+To access private resources in a VPC, you can use a `virtual private gateway.` Here’s an example of how a virtual private gateway works.
 You can think of the internet as the road between your home and the coffee shop.
 Suppose that you are traveling on this road with a bodyguard to protect you.
 You are still using the same road as other customers, but with an extra layer of protection.

 The bodyguard is like a virtual private network (VPN) connection that encrypts (or protects) your internet traffic from all the other requests around it.
-The virtual private gateway is the component that allows protected internet traffic to enter the VPC.
+`The virtual private gateway is the component that allows protected internet traffic to enter the VPC`.
 Even though your connection to the coffee shop has extra protection, traffic jams are possible because you’re using the same road as other customers.

 <img width="452" alt="VPG" src="https://github.com/viswa2/devops/assets/34201574/a012decd-9f79-4898-b0a2-bb2bd14ec5f9">